Blockchain Anchoring

 }

-readAnchorreturnsResult<T>with the deserialized data.- For higher assurance, recompute the digest from the canonical payload and compare it to the data stored on chain.
+blockchains.readreturns the deserialized value or throwsBlockchainException(for example if the chain is not registered).- For higher assurance, recompute the digest from the canonical payload and compare it to the data stored on chain.

 - Keep connection credentials (RPC tokens, private keys) in a secret store for production deployments.